 The house in Leeds is in a predominantly Muslim area, in one of the poorest parts of the city.
-We joined a charity called Grace Hosting who place destitute asylum seekers with us; and we also have a strong connection with the local Anglican Church and its congregation is made up of one-third asylum seekers.
+We joined a charity called Grace Hosting who place destitute asylum seekers with us; and we also have strong connections with the local Anglican Churches and their congregations.

-We started in one house but only had room for one or two asylum seekers and as the need became more urgent, so we acquired a second house so that we now have 5 resident asylum seekers and can house another if there is an urgent need.
+We started in one house but only had room for one or two asylum seekers and as the need became more urgent, so we acquired a second house so that we now have more resident asylum seekers.

 Guests: We have one guestroom that is usually used by visiting brothers or enquirers to our order.
 On occasion we can take a guest for other reasons but please contact us in advance before coming.
 We would appreciate it if a guest can donate as most of our work is done on a voluntary basis and our income limited.